 Self-efficacy and anxiety associated with foreign language learning are now recognized as two critical affective factors in foreign language learning.
-However, little is known about the relationships between these two affective variables and learners' performance while speaking.
-As a result, the current research aims to determine: EFL learners' self-efficacy, foreign language learning anxiety (FLLA), speaking performance, and the relationship between speaking performance and self-efficacy, speaking performance and FLLA, and self-efficacy and FLLA.
+However, little is known about the relationships between these two affective variability and learners' performance while speaking.
+As a result, the current research aims to determine the efficacy, foreign language learning anxiety (FLLA), speaking performance, and the relationship between speaking performance and self-efficacy, speaking performance and FLLA, and self-efficacy and FLLA.